 What do you need to do?

 It’s important that you gather as much information from your guests regarding dietary requirements as possible.
-Usually this process is started by including a place in your RSVP that specifically asks guests to note any food allergies or dietary requirements.
-It’s a good idea to follow up with any guests who make notes to ensure that they have given you enough information.
+Add a section to to your RSVP’s for guests to note their food allergies or dietary requirements.
+It’s a good idea to follow up with any guests who make notes.
+This is to ensure that they have given you enough information.

 For example, if someone has written the word ‘milk’ as an allergen, this could mean a few different things.
 It might mean that they opt for a completely dairy free diet.
 Or it might mean that they can consume ‘cooked’ milk and dairy products but avoid raw milk or raw milk products such as cheese.
 It might mean that they can’t eat cow’s milk but could eat milk and milk products from other animals.

-So, it’s important to get more precise information so that we can serve them a safe dish, but without them missing out on anything that they can eat.
+So, it’s important to get more precise information so that we can serve them a safe dish.

 Some severe food allergies prevent sufferers from being in the same immediate area as their allergen.
 Common examples of this can include nuts, seeds and shellfish.
 So, make sure guests who report allergies are clear about the severity of their allergy.
-If you do have guests who have food allergies this severe, their allergen will need to be avoided on your menu.
+If any guests have food allergies this severe, their allergen will need to be avoided on your menu.

 Most couples begin their bespoke menu design process way before they receive their RSVP’s.
 So severe food allergies might not be something that you are already aware of.
 However, if you do know upfront that someone has a severe allergy please let us know.
 This is because our team will consider other events that they may be preparing at the same time as yours.
 They will take extra precautions to avoid cross contamination!

 We take allergies and dietary requirements super seriously inline with government standards.
 We can chat to any guests who might have specific questions if required.